 - 1. Neither the product nor the reactant has conjugation, so it's hard to see why conjugation should apply - 2.
 However, in the 5-coordinate T-state the reactive carbon is $sp^2$ hybridized - the nucleophile and the electrophile are essentially on opposite ends of a temporary porbital. - 3.
 That transient sp hybridization in the transition-state is stabilized by $\pi$ -overlap with the adjacent p-bond. - 4.
-This stabilization of the transition-state lowers the activation barrier and greatly accelerates reaction
+This stabilization of the transition-state lowers the activation barrier and greatly accelerates reaction good $S_N 2$ 's on normal 1° or 2° allylic bromides Bottom Part of this Page, from "Key Application" on, will NOT be Test Responsible.
+You must know that SN2 reactions are extra fast and clean on 1° or 2° allylic sites, for example in ranking problems or for product prediction, but the bottom half of page is not test responsible this year.

-Key Application: RMgBr can do Clean SN2 Reactions on 1° Allylic Bromides
+Key Application: RMgBr can do Clean SN2 Reactions on 1° Allylic Bromides e-electron-transfer reactions.